Course overview

 - Evaluate diverse scholarly sources and synthesise insights to construct clear, analytical arguments supported by graphical and textual communication methods.

-- Develop and apply academic writing skills to articulate informed critical positions, adhering to established scholarly conventions.
+- Apply advanced academic writing skills to articulate informed critical positions, adhering to established scholarly conventions.